vitordwb/dotfiles/README.md

 # MacOS - Development setup for new machine

-This are the configurations I need to setup a new MacOS development environment in a new machine.
+these are the configurations I need to setup a new MacOS development environment in a new machine

-After finishing your MacOS initial setup, you will face that default screen with many default Apple apps on the docker, and nothing configured.
+after finishing your MacOS initial setup, you will face that default screen with many default Apple apps on the docker, and nothing configured

-Now let's configure the MacOS with the basic settings.

 ## Settings

-These are configurations done in the MacOs settings.
+these are configurations done in the MacOs settings

 ### Desktop & Dock